awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `true` \| `false`
 Default value on Linux: `false`
 Default value on Windows: `false`
-Whether to enable task networking for tasks to be launched with their own network interface\.
+Whether to turn on task networking for tasks to be launched with their own network interface\.

+`ECS_ENABLE_HIGH_DENSITY_ENI`
+Example values: `true` \| `false`
+Default value on Linux: `false`
+Default value on Windows: Not applicable
+Whether to turn on high density when using task networking\.

 `ECS_CNI_PLUGINS_PATH`
 Example values: `/ecs/cni`